Jerlech/Discord-bot-embed-code/README.md

 Do npm init -y into your shell

-Then do npm install discord.js@12.5.1  (This does not work on v13, you will get the error "cannont find module node:events")
+Then do npm install discord.js@12.5.1  (This does not work on v13, you will get the error "cannot find module node:events")